 - Reduced availability of resources for flora and fauna caused by increasing human population.

 To better assess these risks at specific locations, we undertake baseline studies for all new projects to gather information about key aspects of the local ecology such as the presence of rare and threatened flora, fauna and habitats as defined by the International Union for Conservation of Nature Red List of Threatened Species.
 We use the results to ensure we adopt appropriate management and mitigation measures to protect biodiversity value.

 Where potential impacts to biodiversity are identified, we implement measures to avoid the impact (including repositioning of infrastructure) through a Site-specific Environmental Management Plan.
 If avoidance is not practical, we implement the mitigation hierarchy of minimise, mitigate and, where necessary, offset.

 Biodiversity is protected during our operations by implementing erosion control, invasive species management and land rehabilitation.
 We conduct revegetation surveys at disturbed sites and have routine invasive species monitoring and weed-control programmes.

 Effectively rehabilitating any land disturbed by our activity is essential for reducing our overall environmental impact and protecting our social licence to operate.
 The baseline environmental study identifies and informs suitable rehabilitation measures which are included in an Environmental Management Plan.
 To ensure the Plan meets or exceeds our permit or legislative requirements and is consistent with community and government needs and expectations, we liaise with local landowners and regulators to agree on the management principles and rehabilitation outcomes.

 We actively engage with the PNG Conservation and Environment Protection Authority (CEPA).
-We also work with local communities to protect and enhance the biodiversity of their land.
+We also work with local communities and government authorities to protect and enhance the biodiversity of the land.